Derek Hough’s Secret ‘Dancing With The Stars’ Season 29 Role Revealed

 “This show has been and will always be incredibly special to me.
 Coming back feels like coming home, and I couldn’t be more excited to be back in the ballroom.”

-Derek last appeared back in 2016 when he was partnered with Marilu Henner.
-He came in sixth place, but has previously won the show a record six times.
+Derek last appeared in 2016 when he was partnered with Marilu Henner.
+He came in sixth place but has previously won the show a record six times.

 Due to restrictions brought about by the coronavirus outbreak, Len is unable to join Bruno Tonioli and Carrie Ann Inaba in studio.
 He’s currently at home in the U.K., but will still be a part of the show.